|Address:||300 Forni Rd, Placerville, CA 95667 Map|

 The El Dorado County jail in Placerville, CA, is one of two correctional facilities operated by the El Dorado County Sheriff.
 The Placerville Jail houses male and female detainees and inmates sentenced for California misdemeanor and felony offenses.
 Because of the 2011 passage of California’s Public Safety Realignment bill, The El Dorado County Detention Facility now also houses inmates who have been transferred in from the state’s prison system.

 Larger and newer than the County’s Lake Tahoe facility, the Placerville Detention Center has 303 beds and an additional 8 outpatient medical beds.
 The facility is located about 42 miles northeast of Sacramento, accessed via US-50.
-The address and phone number are:

 Our team of California criminal defense lawyers provide important information below, including many details about the El Dorado County Jail policies.
 For the benefit of family and friends of detainees currently held at the facility, the following topics are covered: